2222-01-05

 Is your website an online store?

-According to Chamaileon, up to 70% of customers open order confirmation emails.
+According to Champion, up to 70% of customers open order confirmation emails.
 This means that this is an excellent time for collecting customer feedback as well.

-For something as small as adding an additional link at the bottom of the email, you can gain valuable insights of your customers’ experience.
+For something as small as adding an additional link at the bottom of the email, you can gain valuable insights into your customers’ experience.

 As an additional note, you can combine this way of asking for feedback with the pop-up approach which we’ve discussed above.